 Survey a broad range of mesoscale meteorological features with emphasis on convection and associated phenomena.
 Define the mesoscale and understand its underlying principles; Introduce nonconvective circulations and their importance for weather forecasting; Understand the precursors and occurrence of deep moist convection.

 Prerequisite: AOSC432, AOSC600, AOSC610, or AOSC470.

 Restriction: Non-degree-seeking students require the permission of the instructor.
-Jointly offered with: AOSC602.
-Credit Only Granted for: AOSC472 or AOSC602.

-AOSC475 Carbon Cycle and Climate: Past, Present, and Future (3 Credits) The fundamentals of the Earth's carbon cycle, a key biogeochemical cycl that controls Earth's climate and life.
+AOSC475 Carbon Cycle and Climate: Past, Present, and Future (3 Credits)

+The fundamentals of the Earth's carbon cycle, a key biogeochemical cycl that controls Earth's climate and life.
 The changing characteristics of the carbon cycle on several timescales, ranging from geological, interannual, and the more recent anthropogenic influences on carbon cycle and climate.
 The carbon cycle in the atmosphere, land, ocean, and the biosphere.
 The underlying human activities such as fossil fuel burning and deforestation that are responsible for the increase in the atmosphere CO2 and our future options in dealing with the carbon problem such as alternative energy and carbon sequestration.
-Jointly offered with: AOSC675.

-Credit Only Granted for: AOSC475 or AOSC6 75.
+Credit Only Granted for.
+AOSC475 or AOSC6 75.